antonyoung/Validators/README.md

 As validation regular expressions are used with group names.
 Group names of the regular expressions are used for the postal code formatting.
 All countries with space or with hyphen or with prefix.
-Are all validated correctly without them and will be automatically formatted in the correct way with space, hyphen or prefix.
+Are all validated correctly without it and will be automatically formatted in the correct way with space, hyphen or prefix.
 With one exception Finland has two prefixes FI- / AX- without prefix FI- will be choosen as default.
 Currently the default country as expected for now is The Netherlands.